unRealElite/craigslist-scraper/README.md

 - Parses out crucial information from listings and creates a digest for the recipient
 - Only sends out newest listings since last digest

-### Engineering Requirments
-- Parse through RSS/XML feed, find desired information
-- Utilize regex for information not easily accessed (eg not in kv pairs)
-- Formatting parsed info in an HTML email and send to recipients
-- Track listings through database (unimplemented)

-### TODO:
-- Retool parser for XML, not raw HTML
-- Debug smtp
-- Debug parsers
-- Setup db hooks and logic